Charles Bigg

-Charles Bigg (1840–1908) was a Church of England clergyman, theologian and church historian.
+Charles Bigg (12 September 1840, Higher Broughton, near Manchester – 15 July 1908, Oxford) was a Church of England clergyman, theologian and church historian.

-Bigg was the winner of the Gaisford Prize for Greek Prose in 1861.
+Life

+Bigg was educated at Manchester Grammar School and Corpus Christi College, Oxford (BA 1862, MA 1864).
+There he won the Hertford Prize for Latin, the Ireland Scholarship, and the Gaisford Prize for Greek Prose (1861).
+He became deacon in 1863, priest in 1864.
+He was a second classical master at Cheltenham College (1865–1871) and then Principal of Brighton College (1871–1881).
+He was senior student of Christ Church College.
+In 1881 he returned to Corpus Christi College as chaplain.

-In 1886, he delivered the Bampton Lectures, later published as: The Christian Platonists of Alexandria.
-He served as the principal of Brighton College in 1871.
+In 1886, he delivered the Bampton Lectures, later published as The Christian Platonists of Alexandria (1886).
 In 1900 he was invited by the Bishop of London, Mandell Creighton, to a round table conference that produced The Doctrine of Holy Communion and its Expression in Ritual in 1900.

 After the death of Reverend William Bright, he was in April 1901 appointed Regius Professor of Ecclesiastical History at the University of Oxford, holding the post until his death.

 Works

+In the earlier part of his life, Bigg produced school editions of Greek historians Thucydides (1868) and Xenophon (1880s).
+His most significant works are The Christian Platonists of Alexandria (1886) and Neoplatonism (1895).